AntonMause/rv16poc/README.md

-# rv16poc
+# rv16poc / rv16gpo

  2019 by Anton Mause

-### rv16poc RISC-V Proof of Concept on Actel/Microsemi/Microchip SoC
+### RISC-V Proof of Concept on Actel/Microsemi/Microchip SoC

 Design target : Build small 16 bit CPU based on RISC-V RV32I ISA using on chip hardware resources.

-This CPU should act like a RV32I for all values that fit into +/-32k.
+This family of CPUs should act like a RV32I for all values that fit into +/-32k.

+- rv16poc : initial proof of concept, all in one single file, see vhdl folder.
+- rv16gpo : modular version using gcc/as/ld/tcl for boot rom, see rv16gpo folder.

 Resource oriented design, wrapped around one Multiply-Adder-Subtractor-Unit MACC.
+RV16gpo starts as small as 240 LUT4 with simple blinky running on g4 systems.

 See signal flow in diagram attached.